Correos Group

 Certifications

-The Correos Group is constituted as a group of companies that carry out their activity in the postal, parcel and communications market where customers demand higher added-value services that can only be offered through excellence and sustainability.
+The Correos Group is made up by a series of companies engaged in the physical and digital communications sector and the parcel delivery market, in which customers increasingly demand services of greater added value that can only be achieved through excellence and sustainability.

-– With customers, through efficiency and innovation in processes and products.
-Constantly seeking excellence in service and developing new solutions adapted to an increasingly digital society.
+• To customers through efficiency and innovation in our processes and products.
+Constantly striving for excellence in our service and developing new solutions that are tailored to an increasingly more digital society.

 Risk Control And Management Policy